peterstace/upgrade-go-module/README.md

 - A target branch, which is the branch that the PR should merge into (defaults to the default branch of the repo, usually `master` or `main`).

+- A reference, which is an opaque string to include in the PR description.
+This can contain anything, but be useful for referencing (for example) a Github or Jira issue.

 For example: